Skip to content

 For a detailed walkthrough of coverage thresholds, exceptions, and what counts as a compliant notice, see The 60-Day WARN Notice Period: What Counts and What Doesn't.

-Cal-WARN rights for California employees
+What Cal-WARN rights apply to California employees?

 Cal-WARN triggers on a mass layoff of 50 or more employees at a covered establishment during any 30-day period.
 There is no 33%-of-workforce test for mass layoffs under Cal-WARN.
 An employer cannot avoid Cal-WARN by arguing that 50 terminated employees represent less than a third of the site's full-time headcount.